12 Things You Need to Know Before Working in a Pharmacy

 Beginning a new career is exciting.
 It’s a fresh start.
 It’s a time of growth and learning.
 It’s your opportunity to make a better life for you and your family.
 And if you are considering a career in a healthcare environment, you’ll be engaging in work that helps people make better lives for themselves as well.

 But before you start down the path toward any career, there are a few things you should know.
-You want to understand the education requirements required and the everyday duties and expectations involved.
-It’s helpful to know the salary potential and career outlook as well.
+You want to understand the education requirements required, the work setting and the expectations involved.
+It’s helpful to have an idea of the salary potential and career outlook as well.

 To give you a sneak peek of what it’s really like working in a pharmacy, we compiled a master list of the top things you should know beforehand.
 This way, if you do decide to work in a pharmacy, whether as a pharmacy tech or pharmacist, you’ll know just what to expect.

 What you need to know before working in a pharmacy

 This list combines government data and professional insight to provide you with a behind-the-scenes look of working in a pharmacy.
 Keep reading to determine if this work environment appeals to you!

 Many pharmacies are open at all hours.
 This can mean irregular schedules and night shifts for some pharmacy workers.
 Especially early on, technicians may be assigned late or even overnight shifts.
 However, as you increase your experience and move up the ranks, you’ll likely gain more autonomy over your schedule.

 2. A pharm tech career can lead to becoming a pharmacist

 A pharm tech certification can be just the beginning of your career path.
 Earning certification helps legitimize your knowledge of the field and prepares you for the rigorous education requirements of becoming a full-fledged pharmacist.
 If you are interested in pharmacy work, a pharm tech certification can be the perfect entry-level option.